 The My Kingston (Municipal Fee Assistance Program) offers access to these City programs to help residents who live in lower-income households get around Kingston to lead active and healthy lives:

-• Transit Employment Program - provides recently hired Kingston residents (part-time or full-time) with a free two month Kingston Transit pass for those who need assistance getting to and from work.
-For more information on this program please call 613-546-2695 ext.
-4906
+Transit Employment Program - provides recently hired Kingston residents (part-time or full-time) with a free two month Kingston Transit pass for those who need assistance getting to and from work.
+For more information on this program please call 613-546-2695

 This funding is available on a first-come, first-served basis until the annual amount of program funding is spent.